sumon5984/dreaded-v3/README.md

  ## ⚙️ SET UP

-*You will need a database URL i.e MONGODB URL*
+*You will need a database URL i.e MONGODB URL and a GEMINI API key*

 - Create a MongoDB URL.
 Need help?
 Watch this short 1 minute [Video Guide](https://youtube.com/shorts/pIHvoXkwmq4?feature=share) for MongoDB URL.